qzhszl/Reporting-delays-a-widely-neglected-impact-factor-in-COVID-19-forecasts/readme.md

 ### Usage
 #### Parameters
-- x: 1*n vector, where x(i)=i, i is an integer from 1 to n
+- x: 1*n vector, where x(i)=i, i is an integer from 1 to n.
-- lambda: lambda>0
+- lambda: lambda>0.
-- theta: 0 <= theta <=1
+- theta: 0 <= theta <=1.
 #### Output
-- y: 1*n vector with the Polya-Aeppli probability density function
+- y: 1*n vector with the Polya-Aeppli probability density function.

 ### Examples
 ```